When I meet people and they find out I’m in the fitness business – and they see how old I am đ – the topic of weight lifting over 50 often comes up.

 There’s this trend in the fitness industry right now towards “functional”, performance-oriented training, supposedly designed to make you stronger, faster, more explosive, jump higher, whatever.

-And many people who start weight lifting over 50 erroneously come to believe that performing these types of exercises in their strength training routine will keep them youthful.
+And many people who start weight lifting over 50 erroneously come to believe that performing these types of exercises in their strength training program will keep them youthful.

 Big mistake.
 You’re going to get hurt, and find out you don’t recover from injuries as well as you did when you were a kid.